It seems like almost every attorney advertises for medical malpractice cases in D.C., Maryland and Virginia. There are a lot of fish in this ocean.

 - Evaluation - no experienced med mal lawyer will tell your family you have a case without having the medical records and information analyzed by qualified experts in various medical specialties (obstetrics, pediatric neurology, infectious disease, etc. depending on the situation).
 We have developed a system for analyzing and evaluating medical malpractice cases and working with the right experts for each family we work with.

 - Board Certification - The National Board of Trial Advocacy certifies attorneys who have met experience and practice criteria, have references from judges they have tried cases before and lawyers they have tried cases against.
 Few lawyers take the extra steps required to become Board Certified.
 But its a distinction worth noting.
 If experienced, successful attorneys are willing to take this step as part of their own professional development, that's probably an indication they will "go the extra mile" for you and your family.
-Both Mr. Donahoe and Mr. Kearney are Board Certified.
+Both Keith Donahoe and Frank Kearney are Board Certified.

 - Interview - no short cuts here.
 Once you're satisfied that the medical malpractice lawyer has the right experience, credentials, evaluation process and certification, you still have to meet with the lawyer and make sure its the right fit for you and your family.